My Go-To Travel Essentials

 Digital Nomad

 If it weren’t for my constant online presence, photo editing, and email sending type of activities there’s no way I’d bring the items below – especially on a backpacking trip.
-Since I however make a living online, I pack the following items for every trip in addition to the electronics mentioned above.
+Since I do however make a living online, I pack the following items for every trip in addition to the electronics mentioned above.

 “At work” collecting content for a blog post – I really do love my job.